GadgetGeekette/be-nc-news/README.md

 DESCRIPTION - a web service for displaying and updating Northcoders’ news updates, including articles, topics, comments and votes.

 1) CLONE REPOSITORY - on Github: https://github.com/GadgetGeekette/be-nc-news: Fork > Create a new fork > Create fork.
 From the Code dropdown copy the HTTPS URL.
-In a terminal enter: git clone <forked_repo_url>
+In a terminal enter: `git clone <forked_repo_url>` then `code <forked_repo_url>` to open the project.

 2) INSTALL DEPENDENCES - install add dependencies using the CLI command: `npm i`